jouellnyc/BB-ESP32-KIOSK/README.md

 #### What
 - Build your own kiosk for your favorite baseball team on a tiny device:
-  LilyGo Watch, LilyGo 2.4 ESP32 or Build your own (see below) devices supported.
+  LilyGo Watch, LilyGo 2.4 ESP32 or Use a ThingVerse Model.
 - If it's gametime the kiosk will refresh every 120 seconds.
 - If no game it will wait a few hours and retry.